jcasale/UserRights/README.md

     - Set the program to the full path to the utility.
       For example: `\\example.com\NETLOGON\UserRights.exe`.
-    - Set the arguments to execute the utility in *privilege* mode, grant the *SeServiceLogonRight* privilege to a security group corresponding to the servers `sAMAccountName` value, and remove any other regular user accounts or groups.
+    - Set the arguments to execute the utility in *privilege* mode, grant the *SeServiceLogonRight* privilege to a security group corresponding to the server's `sAMAccountName` value, and remove any other regular user accounts or groups.
 For example:

         `privilege SeServiceLogonRight --grant EXAMPLE\allow-log-on-service-%ComputerName% --revoke-pattern "^S-1-5-21"`

-1. Select the common tab and enable item level targeting.
+1. Select the common tab and enable item-level targeting.

     ![Alt text](/docs/images/scheduled-task-common.png "scheduled-task-common")

-1. Select the targeting button, and configure item level targeting to ensure the preference is only executed when the corresponding Active Directory security exists in the directory.
+1. Select the targeting button, and configure item-level targeting to ensure the preference is only executed when the corresponding Active Directory security exists in the directory.

     ![Alt text](/docs/images/scheduled-task-targeting-editor.png "scheduled-task-targeting-editor")